bcgov/PSP/openshift/4.0/templates/Logging/README.md

 Will require that your namespace default service account has view permission, so it can get read other pod's logs.

-## Build dockerfile and push to openshift image registar
+## Build dockerfile and push pims-logging image to openshift image registar

 ```bash
 $ docker login -u $(oc whoami) -p $(oc whoami -t) image-registry.openshift-image-registry